Dmitry Koldun: Before Eurovision

 After leaving the group Koldun returned to Belarus to take part in Eurofest.
 In the preliminary stage, Koldun performed "Angel Mechty" receiving 4412 votes, 32% of the public vote.
-Initially, Koldun was scheduled to performed with a song called "Get Up", produced by Viktor Drobysh.
+Initially, Koldun was scheduled to perform with a song called "Get Up", produced by Viktor Drobysh.
 However, Eurovision web site ESCKAZ discovered that the song had already been released commercially by Finnish band The Ratzz.
 The song, called "Aave" in Finnish, written by Jörgen Elofsson, Maki Kolehmainen and Tracy Lipp was included into the debut album of the band Hard Ratzz Hallelujah.
 As ESCKaz was told by a representative of the label Helsinki Music Centre: "We were not aware that Dmitry Koldun had been performing the song.
 The rights for both "Aave" and "Get Up, Get Down, Get Crazy" are possessed by HMC & BMG Music Publishing Scandinavia, song was already published by us on The Ratzz album".
 ESCKaz also learned that Koldun was regularly performing the song "Get Up" on a Star Factory 6 tour including the series of commercial concerts in Belarus at the beginning of September.
 The song was also available since mid-September on the internet.
 Both are prohibited by "Eurovision Song Contest 2007" regulations that do not allow competing songs to be publicly performed before 1 October 2006.
 This same rule is repeated in the "Eurofest" rules in following variant, paragraph 2.1: "The songs for contest ("entries") (lyrics and music) must not have been commercially released and/or publicly performed before 1 October 2006.
 The entry as a copyright object must not have been released through the Internet or any other media".

 However, towards the national final, Russian producer and singer Philipp Kirkorov offered Koldun a new song, called "Work Your Magic" with lyrics written by Karen Kavaleryan.
 Koldun accepted the offer and performed "Work Your Magic" at the second stage of the Belarusian selection.
 Koldun eventually won the selection after a jury chaired by Alexander Tikhanovich appointed him as the winner.